The Best Way to Clean Your Oven

 If you’re hesitant to use your oven’s self-cleaning feature (more on that later), turn to common household items for a natural way to clean your oven.
 You can also make the job easier by using the oven's greatest skill to your advantage with this oven cleaning hack.
-"Place a pan of water in the oven, and turn it up to 225 degrees for at least 15 minutes," says Kris Koenig, CEO of Natura Clean.
-When it's cool enough, add some dishwashing soap to the pan of water, then use it and a nylon sponge or nonscratch wool pad to scrub the loosened-up muck, and entire oven interior.
+"Place a pan of water in the oven, and turn it up to 225 degrees Fahrenheit for at least 15 minutes," says Kris Koenig, CEO of Natura Clean.
+When it's cool enough, add some dishwashing soap to the pan of water, then use it and a nylon sponge or nonscratch wool pad to scrub the loosened-up muck as well as the entire oven interior.

 How to Clean the Oven Window

 Not only are the racks and oven interior magnets for grime, the oven glass door also sees its share of splatters and grime.
 Getting it in like-new condition is easy if you know how to clean a glass oven door.
 The trick to cleaning the inside of the oven window, according to Grant Pettegrew of Certain Service Housekeeping, is to use a razor blade.
 Coat the window in all-purpose spray cleaner, let it sit, then carefully scrape away pesky burn marks and food debris.
 For serious stains, you can also apply a paste of baking soda and water, let it sit over night, then wipe clean with a warm, damp rag.

 "When a pie or casserole bubbles over in the oven, put a handful of salt on top of the spill and continue with your baking," says author Donna Chandler in The Hints Book Almanac.
 "It won't smoke or smell, and it will bake into a crust that will be much easier to clean, once cooled."